GoogleChrome/web.dev/src/site/content/en/identity/web-otp/index.md

 This capability requires the user to sign-in to the same Google account on both desktop Chrome and Android Chrome.

-All developers have to do is to implement WebOTP API to their desktop website, the same way they do to their mobile website, but no special tricks are required.
+All developers have to do is to implement WebOTP API on their desktop website, the same way they do on their mobile website, but no special tricks are required.

 Learn more details at [Verify a phone number on desktop using WebOTP